Identity Crisis (Definition + Examples)

 James Marcia and the Identity Status Theory

 James Marcia looked at this idea and formed a theory of his own, inspired by Erikson.
 Marcia’s Identity Status Theory looked at the four stages of identity formation.
-These stages can be broken down into the adolescent’s exploration of their identity and how confident they feel in the identity.
+These stages can be broken down into the adolescent’s exploration of their identity and confidence.

 Identity Diffusion is where most people start.
 They have not explored their identity and are not confident in their identity.
 There is a lot of work to be done here.